-- When "USB Sleep and Charge function" is enabled, USB bus power (DC5V) will be supplied to compatible ports even when the power of the computer is turned OFF.
-USB bus power (DC5V) is similarly supplied to the external devices. - USB bus power (DC5V) is similarly supplied to the external devices which are connected to the compatible ports.
-However, some external devices cannot be charged solely by supplying USB bus power (DC5V). - As for the specifications of the external devices, please contact the device manufacturer or check the specifications of the external devices thoroughly before use. - Using the USB sleep and charge function to charge external devices will take longer than charging the devices with their own chargers. - If USB Sleep and Charge function is enabled, the computer's battery will discharge during hibernation or when the computer is turned off.
-It is recommended that you connect the AC adaptor to the computer when enabling the USB Sleep and Charge function. - External devices connected to the USB bus power (DC5V) function that interfaces with the power ON/OFF of the computer may always be in an operational state. - When there is a current overflow of the external devices connected to the compatible ports, USB bus power (DC5V) supply may be stopped for safety reasons. - When "USB Sleep and Charge function" is enabled, the "USB Wakeup function" does not work for compatible ports.
+- When "USB Sleep and Charge function" is set to [Enabled], USB bus power (DC5V) will be supplied to compatible ports even when the power of the computer is turned OFF. - USB bus power (DC5V) is similarly supplied to the external devices which are connected to the compatible ports.
+However, some external devices cannot be charged solely by supplying USB bus power (DC5V). - As for the specifications of the external devices, please contact the device manufacturer or check the specifications of the external devices thoroughly before use. - Using the USB sleep and charge function to charge external devices will take longer than charging the devices with their own chargers. - If external devices are connected to compatible ports when the AC adaptor is not connected to the computer, the battery of the computer will be depleted even when the power of the computer is turned OFF.
+As such, we recommend that you connect the AC adaptor to the computer when using the USB sleep and charge function. - External devices connected to the USB bus power (DC5V) function that interfaces with the power ON/OFF of the computer may always be in an operational state. - When there is a current overflow of the external devices connected to the compatible ports, USB bus power (DC5V) supply may be stopped for safety reasons. - When "USB Sleep and Charge function" is set to [Enabled], the "USB Wakeup function" does not work for compatible ports.

-In that case, if there is a USB port that does not have the USB Sleep and Charge function-compatible icon (), attach the mouse or keyboard to it. - If all USB ports have the USB Sleep and Charge function-compatible icon (4), change to disable "USB Sleep and Charge function".
+In that case, if there is a USB port that does not have the USB Sleep and Charge function-compatible icon (♣), attach the mouse or keyboard to it.

+If all USB ports have the USB Sleep and Charge function-compatible icon (4), change the "USB Sleep and Charge function" setting to [Disabled].

 The "USB Wakeup function" will now work, but the "USB Sleep and Charge function" will be disabled.